 Workers are looking for increased flexibility, transparency, and personalised packages from employers.
 Forward thinking companies are prioritising their employee’s financial wellbeing by investing in the right payroll technology.

 By moving to managed payroll, also referred to as outsourced payroll, you can hand much of the payroll function over to experienced professionals.
 The provider contractually agrees to deliver one or more HR or Payroll services in accordance with defined service levels and volumes of work.
 They also take on risk and accountability, including processing, compliance, scalability, and all the complex and time-consuming administrative work that goes with it.
+But don't worry, switching to an outsourced payroll service doesn't mean you'll lose all of your in-house payroll experience.
+In some cases it can actually help you to retain knowledge within the business.

 Payroll outsourcing can benefit all sorts of businesses across multiple industries.
 Whether you’re a mid-market company with 500 employees or a large enterprise organisation with 100,000 people, you have a common interest to look after the financial wellbeing of your employees by ensuring they get paid accurately and on time.